 7 The slippery slope fallacy described here is of a causal type.

 Also known as the appeal to the people, such an argument uses the fact that a sizable number of people, or perhaps even a majority, believe in something as evidence that it must therefore be true.
 Some of the arguments that have impeded the widespread acceptance of pioneering ideas are of this type.
 Galileo, for example, faced ridicule from his contemporaries for his support of the Copernican model.
-More recently, Barry Marshall had to take the extreme measure of dosing himself in order to convince the scientific community that peptic ulcers may be caused by the bacterium H. pylori, a theory that was, initially, widely dismissed.
+More recently, Barry Marshall had to take the extreme measure of dosing himself in order to convince the scientific community that peptic ulcers may be caused by the bacterium H. pylori, a hypothesis that was, initially, widely dismissed.

 Luring people into accepting that which is popular is a method frequently used in advertising and politics.
 For example, All the cool kids use this hair gel; be one of them.
 Although becoming a “cool kid” is an enticing offer, it does nothing to support the imperative that one should buy the advertised product.
 Politicians frequently use similar rhetoric to add momentum to their campaigns and influence voters.